nraviles/Gitbook/meetings-topics-and-schedule/probability-primer-10-08-22-3pm-cst/stochastic-processes.md

 Welp, we've gotten to the more interesting part, Stochastic processes!

 Theres way way way too much to cover in a brief conversation, and any "understanding" that you could come to from it would probably just be BS-ing yourself.
-I'm probably just an idiot but having taken PhD level courses and dedicated effort on my own, I'm still mostly just confused and floundering around.
+I'm probably just an idiot but having taken graduate level courses and dedicated effort on my own, I'm still mostly just confused and floundering around.

 As such I'll do my best, but please cut me a break here or there and know that questions are sometimes better answered through hardwork than wisecrack analogies.